ZeroZero19/auth/README.md

 For Local   (`http://localhost:9999/`)

-## Suport Registration, Login and ChangePassword pages
+## Include Registration, Login and ChangePassword pages